NFPA & IFC Code Requirements

 The National Fire Protection Association (NFPA) was founded in 1896, with a focus on sprinkler technology and electrical safety, the body has since broadened its scope to include numerous items of concern.
 Many, if not most, firefighters are familiar with NFPA standards such as 1901, which covers fire apparatus; 1001, which covers firefighter professional standards; and 1971, which relates to structural and proximity gear.
 But with more than 300 codes and standards from which to choose, it stands to reason that certain documents may not be universally familiar.

-It is important to note that NFPA-1221 does not require an emergency communication system to be installed.
+It is important to note that the NFPA or IFC does not require an emergency communication system to be installed.
 Rather, it provides the design, installation, and maintenance requirements and guidelines for systems (if they are required by local codes or other governing authorities or if an owner decides to voluntarily implement an emergency communication system within a building or area.)

 The requirements vary by building type and occupancy, and the local jurisdictions may have additional requirements.
 Always check with the local code enforcement office and/or fire marshal’s office.